A cruise in China is an ideal way for first-timers to explore the vast, multifaceted – and, to many travelers, intimidating destination.

-The literal and figurative high point of the trip was climbing a section of the 30-foot tall Great Wall, a fortification hand built by slaves and prisoners of war that measures at least 5,500 miles by most estimates.
+The literal and figurative high point of the cruise in China was climbing a section of the 30-foot tall Great Wall, a fortification hand-built by slaves and prisoners of war that measures at least 5,500 miles by most estimates.

 On shore, we savored local favorites like Peking duck, hand-pulled noodles, dumplings, tea eggs and youtiao (Chinese doughnuts).
 Onboard we enjoyed molecular gastronomy in the ship’s elegant dining room; breakfast buffets, with a few Asian staples, at the Lido cafe; and gourmet meals at Symphony’s specialty restaurants, such as Nobu Matsuhisa‘s Silk Road.

-One might reasonably argue that this voyage, called “China in Depth,” wasn’t truly deep or immersive.
+One might reasonably argue that this cruise in China, called “China in Depth,” wasn’t truly deep or immersive.
 But it was a fascinating, headache-free introduction to the country and ramped up our confidence in returning as independent travelers.

-[This article appeared in the March 19, 2016 Sunday travel section of the Chicago Tribune, Baltimore Sun, Hartford Courant, Sacramento Bee, Atlanta Journal Constitution, Dayton Daily News, Austin American – Statesman, Houston Chronicle, Knoxville News Sentinel, Palm Beach Post, The Record (Bergen County, NJ), Gazette-Extra (Wisconsin), The Bulletin (Oregon), The Hamilton Spectator (Canada), Fredericksburg.com, Watertown (NY) Daily Times, and Orlando Sentinel.]
+[This article on our cruise in China appeared in the March 19, 2016 Sunday travel section of the Chicago Tribune, Baltimore Sun, Hartford Courant, Sacramento Bee, Atlanta Journal Constitution, Dayton Daily News, Austin American – Statesman, Houston Chronicle, Knoxville News Sentinel, Palm Beach Post, The Record (Bergen County, NJ), Gazette-Extra (Wisconsin), The Bulletin (Oregon), The Hamilton Spectator (Canada), Fredericksburg.com, Watertown (NY) Daily Times, and Orlando Sentinel.]

 Take a peek at the special performance arranged by Crystal Cruises at the Great Hall of the People in Beijing on YouTube.